BabylonJS/OldDocumentationSite/content/overviews/Standard/Behaviors.md

 ###  FramingBehavior behavior
 The framing behavior (`BABYLON.FramingBehavior`) is designed to automatically position an **ArcRotateCamera** when its target is set to a mesh.
-It is also useful if you want to prevent
+It is also useful if you want to prevent the camera to go under a virtual horizontal plane.

 This behavior can be configured with the following properties:
 * `mode`: The behavior can be configured to: